Skip to main content

 9.3.
 We want to make sure that providers who provide poor care do not continue to do so.
 We have a range of actions we can take under our enforcement process to make sure children are safe.
 These include:

-• issuing a non-compliance notice;
+• issuing a priority action notice;

 • requiring the provider to meet with us to discuss what actions have been taken to address poor care.;